biglocalnews/warn-scraper/docs/sources.md

 ## To do

-These 25 areas need a scraper:
+These 26 areas need a scraper:

 - Arkansas
+- Colorado
 - Hawaii
 - Idaho
 - Illinois